Thailand SIM Card

 A great many restaurants, bars, hotels and accommodation complexes offer free Wi-Fi, which is great, but what do you do when you're on the beach and want to post your latest pictures to social media, search Google for that fact that you must know now or find yourself lost and need your maps App to show you the way?
 Luckily it is relatively easy to obtain a Thai SIM card, and a huge amount cheaper than paying those high data roaming costs, as long as your phone is unlocked to any network.
-If your phone is not unlocked then it may be beneficial (and cheaper) for you to buy a cheap mobile phone along with a Thai SIM card for use throughout your stay.
+If your phone is not unlocked then it may be beneficial (and cheaper) for you to buy a cheap mobile phone along with a Thailand SIM card for use throughout your stay.

 The National Broadcasting and Telecommunications Commission (NBTC) of Thailand requires that all SIMs are registered to a user.
 This means that when you purchase your SIM card the staff will take a photo of your passport and upload it to the NBTC servers from inside their smartphone app.

-There are three main Thai mobile network providers: AIS, DTAC and True, all offering Traveller SIM cards and various packages.
+There are three main Thai mobile network providers: AIS, DTAC and True, all offering Traveler SIM cards and various packages.
 Prices continually fluctuate but you can expect to pay somewhere around 100 Baht for 7 days of unlimited internet, telephone and text messaging (within Thailand).
 You can also find 15 and 30-day packages to purchase with prepaid credit, starting at 300 Baht.
 All three providers are comparable in 4G data speeds and have similar coverage in Thailand's major cities.
 True is the best value for money and provides a good 4G speed in Pattaya; AIS is the largest operator with the best coverage around Thailand; and DTAC has the best customer service.

 With an unlimited data package on your Thai SIM card you should be able to use your Personal Hotspot function (if you have an iPhone) to connect your laptop/tablet/kindle (or any Wi-Fi enabled device) to the internet too, ensuring coverage everywhere.